PaulBatchelor/Auria/README.md

 - Peripherals: The core interface of Auria is the F310 Logitech Gamepad, a robust, low-cost controller.

-- Code: At some point or another, a sound designer will have an sonic idea that just isn't possible with pre-made synthesizers.
-When the knob fails, this is a good time to turn to some form of code.
-Auria is built on top of Sporth audio programming language, which allows the user to create and tweak any sound they'd like.
+- Code: Auria is built on top of the Sporth audio programming language, which allows the user to create and tweak any sound they'd like.
 Sporth code can be recompiled on-the-fly, allowing for seamless experimentation of ideas.